 intended as a source of electromagnetic radiation, rather, it is

-launching structure induces an electrical current in the earth between the transmitting and receiving stations,
+In operation, the Tesla launching structure induces a dynamic electrical current in the earth between the transmitting and receiving stations,

-along with an associated surface wave, that propagate the transmitted energy.
+along with a guided surface wave, that propagate the transmitted energy.

-are the earth and the atmosphere above 5 miles elevation.
-While
+are the earth and also the upper atmosphere beyond about 5 miles elevation

 A magnetic field is developed by each plant's helical resonator,

-meaning that an embedded magnetic field is also involved.
-The atmosphere below 5 miles is also viewed as a propagating medium for a portion of the above ground circuit, and being an insulating medium, electrostatic
+meaning that an embedded magnetic field might also be involved.
+The atmosphere below 5 miles is also viewed as a propagating medium for a portion of the above ground circuit, and being an insulator, electrostatic

-transmitter would charge the elevated terminal to the point where the atmosphere around and above it would break down and become ionized, leading to a flow of true conduction currents between the two terminals through the
+entire path above them would break down and become ionized, leading to a flow of true conduction currents between the two terminals through the

 Now, Sommerfeld described an